 - Additional consideration for charging station grants will be given to applicants who plan to allow public access to the charging station.

 - Additional consideration for charging station grants will be given to applicants that plan to install multiple charging stations.

 - Additional consideration for PEV and charging station grants will be given to applicants that are able to provide a matching contribution of equal or greater amounts to the grant.

 - The deadline for submitting 2018 applications was October 15, 2018.

 In order to be considered for our EV matching grant program, applicants must:

-- Be a CMP customer.
+- Be an active CMP customer.